SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-reehachoudhury/PROJECT_PRESENTATION.md

  What didnt go well:
   - Completing 300 points worth of katas, very time consuming.
-  - trying not to make this too complex so I can reach my MVP
+  - Trying not to make this too complex so I can reach my MVP